rodu/protect-static/README.md

 **\*\* DISCLAIMER \*\***
 PLEASE NOTE, I AM NOT AN EXPERT OF SECURITY OR CRYPTOGRAPHY.
 USE AT YOUR OWN RISK

-The solution uses End-to-End encryption to protect the source files of a static web app.
+The solution uses the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to implement End-to-End encryption and protect the source files of a static web app.
 By design, the solution encrypts the content of HTML, CSS and JavaScript files.

-Sources are encrypted using a AES-GCM algorithm through a Gulp task that manipulates the file contents.
+Sources are encrypted using the AES-GCM algorithm through a Gulp task that copies the files manipulates (encrypting) their content.
 A login page is then added to the final assets collection ready for release.

+## How the login works

 When the user navigates to the public URL of the app, they must possess the password and a verification hash (to be given in the URL) that allows a first verification of the password, before proceeding any further.